Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

-\begin{proof}[Proof of Theorem~\ref{thm:item-w}] We start by showing that Algorithm~\ref{alg:item-w} is $\rho$-item-level-zCDP.
-Algorithm~\ref{alg:item-w} accesses the stream $x$ via Algorithm~\ref{alg:svt} and the algorithms $\cB_i$ for $i \in [0,\log T]$ (instantiations of Algorithm~\ref{alg:item-upper}).
-By Theorem~\ref{thm:item-upper}, Algorithm~\ref{alg:item-upper} with privacy parameter $\rho'$ is $\rho'$-item-level-zCDP.
-Since we use $(\log T +1)$ instantiations of Algorithm~\ref{alg:item-upper}, each with privacy parameter $\frac{\rho}{2(\log T+1)}$, by composition, the aggregate of the calls to Algorithm~\ref{alg:item-upper} is $(\frac{\rho}{2})$-item-level-zCDP.
-We now show that the aggregate of the calls to Algorithm~\ref{alg:svt} is $(\frac{\rho}{2})$-item-level-zCDP.
-Note that the queries $q_t$ for $ t\in[T]$ considered in \Step{query} of Algorithm~\ref{alg:item-w} have sensitivity $1$ for item-neighboring streams (the number of items with flippancy above a certain threshold can change by at most 1 for item-neighboring streams).
-By Theorem~\ref{thm:svt}, the aggregate of the calls to Algorithm~\ref{alg:svt} is $(\frac{\rho}{2})$-item-level-zCDP.
-Another invocation of the composition lemma gives that Algorithm~\ref{alg:item-w} is $\rho$-item-level-zCDP.
+\begin{proof}[Proof of \Thm{item-w}] We start by showing that \Alg{item-w} is $\rho$-item-level-zCDP. \Alg{item-w} accesses the stream $x$ via \Alg{svt} and the algorithms $\cB_i$ for $i \in [0,\log T]$ (instantiations of \Alg{item-upper}).
+By \Thm{item-upper}, \Alg{item-upper} with privacy parameter $\rho'$ is $\rho'$-item-level-zCDP.
+Since we use $(\log T +1)$ instantiations of \Alg{item-upper}, each with privacy parameter $\frac{\rho}{2(\log T+1)}$, by composition, the aggregate of the calls to \Alg{item-upper} is $(\frac{\rho}{2})$-item-level-zCDP.
+We now show that the aggregate of the calls to \Alg{svt} is $(\frac{\rho}{2})$-item-level-zCDP.
+Note that the queries $q_t$ for $ t\in[T]$ considered in \Step{query} of \Alg{item-w} have sensitivity $1$ for item-neighboring streams (the number of items with flippancy above a certain threshold can change by at most 1 for item-neighboring streams).
+By \Thm{svt}, the aggregate of the calls to \Alg{svt} is $(\frac{\rho}{2})$-item-level-zCDP.
+Another invocation of the composition lemma gives that \Alg{item-w} is $\rho$-item-level-zCDP.